ghollisjr/cl-tab/README.txt

 successes with cl-ana.makeres-cpp and cl-opencl, I am optimistic that much progress can be made.

+* For a detailed tutorial on using the library, see:

+  TUTORIAL.org

-For an accelerated guide to the library assuming knowledge of SQL, see:
+* For an accelerated guide to the library assuming knowledge of SQL, see:

   example/cheatsheet.lisp

 The other example files show specific uses in addition to what is covered in the cheat sheet file mentioned above.